Dana B. Mukamel

 Authors aim to examine the extent to which patterns of adoption of counseling services and digital mental health interventions (DMHIs) shifted in recent years (2019–2021), the impact of distress on adoption of mental health support, and reasons related to adolescents' low adoption of DMHIs when experiencing distress.

-Data were from three cohorts of adolescents aged 12-17 years (n = 847 in 2019; n = 1,365 in 2020; n = 1,169 in 2021) recruited as part of the California Health Interview Survey.
+Data were from three cohorts of adolescents aged 12–17 years (n = 847 in 2019; n = 1,365 in 2020; n = 1,169 in 2021) recruited as part of the California Health Interview Survey (CHIS).
 Researchers examine the likelihood of using mental health support as a function of psychological distress, sociodemographic characteristics, and cohorts.
 They also analyzed adolescents' self-reported reasons for not trying DMHIs as a function of distress.

 Findings: The proportion of adolescents reporting elevated psychological distress was higher than those adopting counseling services or DMHIs.
 A higher level of distress was associated with a greater likelihood of receiving counseling and using DMHIs to connect with a professional and for self-help.
 Among those experiencing high distress, adolescents' top reason for not adopting an online tool was a lack of perceived need.